 - The ageing process and coping with change.

 Working integratively, we will be drawing from the most appropriate therapeutic models and methods which have been developed over the last hundred years and in particular referencing recent developments around trauma and neuroscience.
 Together we will look for ways to overcome your difficulties so you can start living a life more in line with what you may have expected or feel you deserve.

 Meaningful change takes time and this will vary, of course, depending upon each individual.
 I will work open-endedly for as long as you wish however, some clients can expect helpful progress within shorter periods, maybe 10 sessions or sometimes less.
-I aim to be flexible and will work, as far as possible, to accommodate your needs and circumstances, which includes offering sessions at the weekend as well as weekdays and evenings.
+I aim to be flexible and will work, as far as possible, to accommodate your needs and circumstances, which includes offering sessions weekdays and evenings.

 Working within the BACP ethical framework, my principal concern is for your safety and wellbeing and to ensure you receive the most appropriate help and support, (which may mean we discuss alternative, more appropriate treatments).